ibm-cloud-docs/openwhisk/rules.md

 ## Creating rules for action sequences
 {: #rules_seq}

 You can use rules to associate triggers with action sequences.

-For example, you can create an action sequence called `recordLocationAndHello` that is activated by the rule `anotherRule`.
+Before you begin, create [an action sequence](/docs/openwhisk?topic=cloud-functions-actions#actions_seq) and [a trigger](/docs/openwhisk?topic=cloud-functions-triggers).

 ```
 ibmcloud fn rule create RULE_NAME TRIGGER_NAME ACTION_SEQUENCE_NAME